AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/facebook/test-facebook-lead-ads-for-desktop-integration-with-marketo.md

    ![](assets/image2016-5-13-14-3a52-3a57.png)

 1. This is where the magic happens!
-Once you've submitted your form, [build a smart list in Marketo](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/create-a-smart-list.md) as part of a program or in the database that uses the Filled Out Facebook Lead Ads Form filter.
+Once you've submitted your form, [build a smart list in Marketo](/help/marketo/product-docs/core-marketo-concepts/smart-lists-and-static-lists/creating-a-smart-list/create-a-smart-list.md) as part of a program or in the database that uses the Filled Out [!DNL Facebook] Lead Ads Form filter.
 Insert the Lead Ad Form Name of the form you just submitted.

    ![](assets/image2016-3-11-8-3a59-3a34-1.png)

-1. Now click the **People** tab to validate that the sync is working correctly.
+1. Now click the **[!UICONTROL People]** tab to validate that the sync is working correctly.

    ![](assets/people.png)